ntidev/ticket-exam/README.md

 In order for you to get more points on this test, you have the **option** to perform **one or more** of the following additional tasks which would get you **more points** and therefore better chances of landing the interview:

 1. Multiple employees assigned to tickets
+2. Add ticket statuses dynamically
-2. Clean Front-End
+3. Clean Front-End
-3. Use a well known front-end framework/library (VueJS, ReactJS, AngularJS)
+4. Use a well known front-end framework/library (VueJS, ReactJS, AngularJS)
-4. Implement TDD (Test Driven Development)
+5. Implement TDD (Test Driven Development)
-5. Form Validations (Back End and Front End)
+6. Form Validations (Back End and Front End)
-5. Code Complexity Analisis
+7. Code Complexity Analisis
-6. Documentation
+8. Documentation

 ### Submission